Arunkumar-selvaraj-1204/Assignments/UnderTheHood/Exploration_Questions.md

 <br> &emsp; The .NET platform is a development framework developed by Microsoft that provides the execution runtime (CLR) and the set of standard libraries that are required for the development of applications in C# and other .NET compatible languages such as F#, Visual Basic, Iron Python, etc.

 2. What are the key components of the .NET platform?
-<br> &emsp; The key components of .NET platfrom are - CLR (Common Language Runtime) and FCL (Framework Class Library).
+<br> &emsp; The key components of .NET platform are - CLR (Common Language Runtime) and FCL (Framework Class Library).
-<br> &emsp; CLR is the runtime environment for managing the exectuion of .NET applications.
+<br> &emsp; CLR is the runtime environment for managing the execution of .NET applications.
 It is also responsible for performing various low-level tasks such as managing the memory, providing error handling, dealing with thread, and garbage collection.
 <br> &emsp; FCL contains various classes, interfaces and data types required to implement different functions and develop different types of applications such as desktop applications, web application, or mobile applications.

 3. Differentiate between the Common Language Runtime (CLR) and the Common Type System (CTS) in .NET.